decanat/router/README.md

 ## Forebears

-This project is inspired my and based on [Page.js](http://visionmedia.github.io/page.js/).
+This project is inspired by and based on [Page.js](http://visionmedia.github.io/page.js/).

 ## License